skyfielders/python-skyfield/skyfield/documentation/almanac.rst

 that does not vary with elevation.
 Yes, Denver is the Mile High City, but it sees the sun rise against a local horizon that’s also a mile high.
-Since the city’s high altitude is matched by the high altitude of the terrain around it, the horizon winds up in the same place it would be for a city at sea level.
+Since the city’s high elevation is matched by the high elevation of the terrain around it, the horizon winds up in the same place it would be for a city at sea level.

-But sometimes you need to account not only for local elevation, but for *altitude* above the surrounding terrain.
+But sometimes you need to account for a viewpoint’s local prominence above the surrounding terrain.
-Some observatories, for example, are located on mountaintops that are much higher than the elevation of the terrain that forms their horizon.
+Some observatories, for example, are located on mountaintops that are much higher than the terrain that forms their horizon.
 And Earth satellites can be hundreds of kilometers above the surface of the Earth that produces their sunrises and sunsets.

-You can account for high altitude above the horizon’s terrain by setting an artificially negative value for ``horizon_degrees``.
+You can account for an observer’s prominence above their horizon’s terrain by setting an artificially negative value for ``horizon_degrees``.
 If we consider the Earth to be approximately a sphere, then we can use a bit of trigonometry